pfrazee/local/README.md

 Local is a client-side application platform.
 It allows you to run user programs together on the page with permissions-enforcement and thread-isolation, but without sacrificing the richness and performance of the Web.

 **NOTE!
 Local is not out of beta, and needs to undergo extensive security auditing before use in production.
-As the project develops, please report any vulnerabilities or weaknesses which you find.
-This project is currently unfunded, and relies on everybody's good will to make something worth-while.
-Your help is hugely appreciated!**
+As the project develops, please let us know about any vulnerabilities or concerns you find in the software.
+Your feedback is hugely appreciated!**

 ### How does it work?